 The water rushed over my body.
 I kicked stronger than any of the girls in the surrounded five lanes.
-I looked over to my right and I saw Jenna, she had already broke the surface.
-I knew I had to break soon before the anyone noticed.
+I looked over to my right, and I saw Jenna.
+She had already broken the surface.
+I knew I had to break soon before anyone noticed.
 It wasn’t unheard of for twenty-five meters to be swam fully underwater, but not at the speeds I was about to hit.

-“Sorry Mom,” I whispered to myself.
+“Sorry, Mom,” I whispered to myself.
 But I wasn’t going to let anyone underestimate me.
-I was about to break not only the female world record but also men's record.
+I was about to break not only the female world record but also the men's record.
 I had to be sure that I didn’t push too hard.
 I felt the skin grow between my fingers.
-I couldn’t help but smile, I knew that Jenna was getting water in her mouth from my kick back, as my toes webbed and my feet became little fins.
+I couldn’t help but smile.
+I kicked ack knew that Jenna was getting water in her mouth from my kickback as my toes webbed and my feet became little fins.

 “Layla!”
 Rachel’s voice rang out clear as my head broke the surface.

 The discussion we were going to have on the ride home was totally going to be worth it.
-What did she think was going to happen when she signed me up for swim lessons all those years ago?
+What did she think would happen when she signed me up for swim lessons all those years ago?

 Only a half a length left.
 I had to focus on making sure my skin was normal before I hit the wall without losing my momentum.
-Underwater my hands slammed into the center of the black cross I wanted to be sure that display clock got my time.
-In the split second before my head broke the surface I could hear Greg and my mom screaming.
+Underwater, my hands slammed into the center of the black cross.
+I wanted to be sure that the display clock got my time in a split second.
+I kicked back.
+Before my head broke the surface, I could hear Greg and my mom screaming.

 I knew I broke the record when everyone else started to get just as excited.
-Pulling the goggles from head I could already read the red numbers, 46.23, two seconds faster than the men’s world record for the 100 fly short course.
+Pulling the goggles from my head, I could already read the red numbers, 46.23, two seconds faster than the men’s world record for the 100 fly short course.